Biometric Safes Pros and Cons

 They also have added layers of protection that ultimately add to its overall cost.

 There are several biometric safe options in the market today, however, one that is worth considering is the The Space Safe.

 This safe features every feature above so your valuables can be as secure as possible, and more.
 Key, PIN code, and biometrics are all options for accessing this safe.
-Best of all, they offer the option of using two factor authentication, which means if you think your safe pin can be broken into, you would also be required to use more than one method of authentication to gain access to your safe.
+Best of all, the safe is super secure and they use 256 bit encryption, which means if you think your safe pin will be broken into, we doubt it.
 In terms of build and construction, it’s exactly what you want – safe and sound.

 What makes The Space Safe different from the rest of the biometric safes in the market is that aside from its use of biometric technology, one can connect to WiFi and use a number of amazing advanced features with their app.
 You can receive notifications from anywhere in the world and instantly be aware of what’s happening in or out of your safe with tamper sensors and cameras.